-(139) VASAB planners forum
+(138) VASAB planners forum

-Increase the capacity planning between different players and planners from different sectors working with land and maritime spatial planning across the Baltic Sea Region and identifying missing gaps in the regional and marine development.
-Enhancing joint efforts on maritime and land spatial planning will also enhance its coherence all across the region.
+Increase the capacity planning for planners and players from different sectors working with land and maritime spatial planning across the Region and identifying missing gaps in the regional and marine development.
+Enhancing joint efforts on maritime and land spatial planning will also enhance its coherence all across the Region.
 Knowledge exchange among them will support smoother communication and enable institutions to integrate transnational cooperation into own strategic development.
-An example would be an informal planner's platform, bringing together the experience and knowledge of different existing platforms and forums on maritime and land spatial planning in the region in informal planners' platforms to bridge differences in the systems, find joint solutions and smooth communication across players of different levels.
+An example would be an informal planner's platform, bringing together the experience and knowledge of different existing networks on maritime and land spatial planning to bridge differences in the Systems, find joint solutions and smooth communication across players of different levels.

-(140) Multi-level governance in spatial planning
+(139) Multi-level governance in spatial planning

 Develop an integrated approach and cross-sectoral collaboration for maritime and terrestrial spatial planning to better capture land-sea interactions focusing on a functional area approach.
 Such networks as EUSBSR helps reaching out various stakeholders and policy developers.
-In this regard VASAB continues its prominent role as main coordinator for Policy Area 'Spatial Planning' in cooperation with HELCOM within the framework of the EUSBSR.
+In this regard VASAB continues its prominent role as main coordinator for Policy area 'Spatial Planning' in cooperation with HELCOM within the framework of the EUSBSR.

-(141) Functional coherence throughout the Baltic Sea
+(140) Functional coherence throughout the Baltic Sea

-Strengthen the functional coherence in areas across borders through cross-border spatial planning incl. land-sea interactions.
+Strengthen the functional coherence in areas across borders through cross-border spatial planning including land-sea interactions.
 Developing and testing such an approach contributes to making land and sea planning more interoperational.
 At the same time, developing multi-use concept shifting from single exclusive area reservations towards co-existence of different uses through pilot actions, knowledge exchange, legislative support.